• Skip to primary navigation

 Storage Suggestions

-Make the ragda or chole and store in the fridge in an airtight container for 2-3 days.
+Make the ragda or chole and store it in the fridge in an airtight container for 2-3 days.

 Tangy, spicy, and crispy, Samosa Chaat is a delicious Indian street food where crispy Punjabi samosa is topped with spicy chana or ragda, yogurt, and chutney mixture.
 Here is how to make it.